Announcing the birth of our sister site: Offbeat Mama!

 I remain super dedicated to getting more diversity on Offbeat Bride, and feel like we're doing a better job than most lily-white wedding blogs.
 That said, it's genuinely hard work to find diverse couples to feature, but it's important to me to try to always keep striving toward more and more diversity.
 Looking through the last couple months of wedding porn, I feel like we're getting better … but still have a long way to go.

-PS Off Beat Couples of Color is good, don't make yourself crazy.
+PS Off Beat Couples of Color is perfect, don't make yourself crazy.

 Thanks again.